 Frequently Asked Questions

 Mercy Ships is invited by and works together with governments in Africa to provide safe surgical care and surgical education.
-Our new ship, the Global Mercy™, is serving in Sierra Leone from August 2023 to June 2024.
+Our new ship, the Global Mercy™, is serving in Sierra Leone from August 2023 to June 2024, and again from August 2024 to June 2025.
 The Africa Mercy® will be in Madagascar from February to December 2024.

 Previously, the Global Mercy spent February through July 2023 in Dakar, serving patients from both Senegal and The Gambia from one port.
 During 2023, the Africa Mercy underwent an extensive refit in Durban, South Africa, to prepare her for many more years of service.